 If you want to add shadows to the different circles/levels, group the callout pointer and the circle and then apply the shadow.
 Grouping the pointer and callout pointer may disrupt your layering, so you may need to make some adjustments.

 The image below uses callout pointers created with the freeform tool.
-Once they are created and colored, move them into place so that they point from the circle to the appropriate text as shown in the finished Chart of the Month.
+Once they are created and colored, move them into place so that they point from the circle to the appropriate text as shown in the finished Power Chart.